-USUAL PEDIATRIC DOSE (NON-NEONATAL) It should be recognized that the depth of sedation/anxiolysis amnesia prior to and during needed for pediatric patients depends on the type of procedure to be performed.
-For example, simple light sedation/ anxiolysis in the preoperative period is quite different from the deep sedation and analgesia required for an endoscopion procedure in a child.
+For sedation/anxiolysis/ amnesia prior to anesthesia or for procedures, intramuscular and do not prolong emergence from general anesthesia. midazolam can be used For more anxious patients, doses up to 0.5 mg/kg have been to sedate pediatric patients to facilitate less usually does not exceed 10 mg.
+If midazolam is given with an traumatic insertion of opioid, the initial dose of each must be reduced. an intravenous catheter for titration of additional INTRAVENOUSLY BY needed for pediatric patients depends on the type of procedure to be performed.
+For example, simple light sedation/ anxiolysis in the preoperative period is quite different from the deep sedation and analgesia required for an endoscopic procedure in a child.
 For this reason, there is a broad range of dosage.
 For all pediatric patients, regardless of the indications for sedation/anxiolysis, it is vital to titrate midazolam and other concomitant medications slowly to the desired clinical effect.
 The initial dose of midazolam should be administered over 2 to 3 minutes.
 Since midazolam is water soluble, it takes approximately three times longer than diazepam to achieve peak EEG effects, therefore one must wait an additional 2 to 3 minutes to fully evaluate the sedative effect before initiating a procedure or repeating a dose.
 If further sedation is necessary, continue to titrate with small increments until the appropriate level of sedation is achieved.
 If other medications capable of depressing the CNS are coadministered, the peak effect of those concomitant medications must be considered and the dose of midazolam adjusted.
 The importance of drug titration to effect is vital to the safe sedation/anxiolysis of the pediatric patient.
 The total dose of midazolam will depend on patient response, the type and duration of the procedure, as well as the type and dose of concomitant medications.